JoshDev1205/UI-Bucket/readme.md

 As today, the project is in early stages.
 We are working on this, so, there is no a date for a preliminar version.

-### React
+#### React

 The React version is on [it's self branch](https://github.com/belatrix/ui-bucket/tree/react).
-To get started and contribute, please the readme.
+To get started and contribute, please check the readme.
+#
 ### Angular

 The Angular version is on [it's self branch](https://github.com/belatrix/ui-bucket/tree/angular).
-To get started and contribute, please the readme.
+To get started and contribute, please check the readme.

-### Vue
+<h4>Vue</h4>

 There is no project for Vue framework for now.
 It's comming soon :)